Buying a House in a Conservation Area

 They will be able to tell you:

-• Why it was deemed a conservation area
+- Why they deemed it a conservation area

-What impact does buying in a conservation area have on your property?
+What impact does buying a house in a conservation area have?

 Extra controls are in place in conservation areas.